scikit-activeml/scikit-activeml/docs/developers_guide.rst

 Use ``self._validate_data`` method (is implemented in superclass) to check standard parameters of ``__init__`` and ``fit`` method.
-If the ``classes`` parameter was provided, the classifier should be fitted with training sample of which each was assigned a ``missing_label``.
+If the ``classes`` parameter was provided, the classifier can be fitted with training sample of which each was assigned a ``missing_label``.
 In this case, the classifier should  make random predictions, i.e., outputting uniform class-membership probabilities when calling